Mr-xRed/silverbullet-libraries/PDF_with_Pandoc_and_Weasyprint.md

 ---
 tags: meta/library
-pageDecoration.prefix: "🖨️ "
+pageDecoration.prefix: "☠️ "
 files:
 - pandoc.css
 ---

 ## This command will use `pandoc` & `weasyprint` to create a printout of a page in PDF

-> **warning** WORK IN PROGRESS
+> **warning** DEPRECATED
-> It’s just an example and how to start with pandoc and weasyprint, but not a complete solution yet.
+> This is just an example and how to start with pandoc and weasyprint, but not a complete solution.
+> Use PrintPreview instead.

 ### Short instructions how to install `pandoc` and `weasyprint` (on the server side where SilverBullet is running)